WAYA-FM

-WAYA-FM (100.9 MHz) is a non-commercial, listener-supported radio station broadcasting a Christian contemporary format.
-Licensed to Ridgeville, South Carolina, it serves the Charleston metropolitan area.
-It is an owned-and-operated station of the Hope Media Group, based in Colorado Springs.
-It airs the WAY-FM Network's Christian Contemporary music format.
+WAYA-FM (100.9 FM) is a non-commercial radio station licensed to Ridgeville, South Carolina, United States, and serving the Charleston metropolitan area.
+It airs the WayFM Network and its Christian contemporary format, owned and operated by the Hope Media Group.

-WAYA-FM is a Class C3 station.
-It has an effective radiated power (ERP) of 13,000 watts.
-The transmitter is on Kenyon Lane off Interstate 26 in Summerville.
-Programming is also heard on 250-watt FM translator W267BK at 101.3 MHz in Mount Pleasant.
+WAYA-FM's transmitter is sited on Kenyon Lane off Interstate 26 in Summerville.
+Programming is also heard on low-power FM translator W267BK on 101.3 MHz in Mount Pleasant.